scikit-hep/uproot5/docs-sphinx/basic.rst

     >>> file["hpx"].member("fName")
     'hpx'

-But some classes, like :py:class:`~uproot4.behaviors.TH1.TH1`, :py:class:`~uproot4.behaviors.TProfile.TProfile`, and :py:class:`~uproot4.behaviors.TH2.TH2`, have high-level "behaviors" defined in :py:mod:`uproot4.behaviors` to make them easier to use.
+But some classes, like :py:class:`~uproot.behaviors.TH1.TH1`, :py:class:`~uproot.behaviors.TProfile.TProfile`, and :py:class:`~uproot.behaviors.TH2.TH2`, have high-level "behaviors" defined in :py:mod:`uproot.behaviors` to make them easier to use.

-Histograms have :py:meth:`~uproot4.behaviors.TH1.TH1.edges`, :py:meth:`~uproot4.behaviors.TH1.TH1.values`, and :py:meth:`~uproot4.behaviors.TH1.TH1.values_errors` methods to extract histogram axes and bin contents directly into NumPy arrays.
+Histograms have :py:meth:`~uproot.behaviors.TH1.TH1.edges`, :py:meth:`~uproot.behaviors.TH1.TH1.values`, and :py:meth:`~uproot.behaviors.TH1.TH1.values_errors` methods to extract histogram axes and bin contents directly into NumPy arrays.
 (Keep in mind that a histogram axis with *N* bins has *N + 1* edges, and that the edges include underflow and overflow as ``-np.inf`` and ``np.inf`` endpoints.)

 .. code-block:: python